Model Based Detection API [BETA]

 In this section, we will describe a few different developer flows that can be used to protect access to programs:

-• Single verification using the ETH Activity Model score
+- Single verification using a Model Based Detection score

-• Double verification using the ETH Activity Model score and the Unique Humanity Score
+- Double verification using a Model Based Detection score and the Unique Humanity Score

-• Double verification using the ETH Activity Model score and other verification methods
+- Double verification using a Model Based Detection score and other verification methods

 Single verification using MBD